 GLAN (Global Legal Action Network).
 I've previously provided services to Human Rights Watch and the Open Society Justice Initiative on issues related to refugee and migration law in Europe.
 I'm a member of the Israel Bar and have practiced human rights and criminal defense law.

-My book, Humanity at Sea: Unauthorized Migration and the Foundations of International Law, came out with Cambridge University Press in 2016.
+My book, Humanity at Sea: Maritime Migration and the Foundations of International Law, came out with Cambridge University Press in 2016.

 Yale Law School, JSD (2014)

 The Buchman Faculty of Law, Tel Aviv University, LLB, (2008)